sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/CompoundsApi.md

 | **200** | OK |  -  |

-## listFoldChange
+## objectsByGroup1

-> PageCompoundFoldChange listFoldChange(projectId, page, size, sort)
+> PageCompound objectsByGroup1(projectId, group, page, size, sort, optFields)

-&lt;strong&gt;(EXPERIMENTAL)&lt;/strong&gt; List all fold changes in the project space
+**EXPERIMENTAL** Get compounds (group of ion identities) by tag group

-&lt;strong&gt;(EXPERIMENTAL)&lt;/strong&gt; List all fold changes in the project space.   &lt;p&gt;This endpoint is experimental and not part of the stable API specification.
+**EXPERIMENTAL** Get compounds (group of ion identities) by tag group.   &lt;p&gt;This endpoint is experimental and not part of the stable API specification.
 This endpoint can change at any time, even in minor updates.&lt;/p&gt;

 ### Example